Skip to main content

 node/kube-5 labeled

-You’ll see the Kubernetes node labels on each of the respective LINSTOR node objects.
+The output of a node list-properties command will show the Kubernetes node labels on each of the relevant LINSTOR node objects.

 LINSTOR ==> node list-properties kube-0